-In the process of managing and displaying website content, ensuring the security of user data is a crucial link.Especially when a website needs to display user submitted content or data obtained from external sources, how to effectively prevent cross-site scripting (XSS) attacks is a concern that every website operator needs to pay attention to.AnQiCMS took this into consideration from the very beginning of its design, providing robust security guarantees for content output through its powerful template engine and flexible filter mechanism.
+It is crucial to ensure user data security in the process of managing and displaying website content.Especially when a website needs to display user-submitted content or data obtained from external sources, how to effectively prevent cross-site scripting (XSS) attacks is a concern for every website operator.AnQiCMS (AnQiCMS) has fully considered this from the beginning, providing a solid security guarantee for content output through its powerful template engine and flexible filter mechanism.

-Before delving into the security mechanisms of AnQi CMS, let's briefly review what XSS attack is.XSS (Cross-Site Scripting, cross-site scripting) attack is a common network security vulnerability.The core principle is that the attacker injects malicious scripts (usually JavaScript code) into web pages, and when other users visit pages containing these malicious scripts, the scripts will execute on the user's browser.This may lead to serious consequences such as session hijacking, personal information theft, tampering with page content, and even redirecting users to malicious websites.For website operators, preventing XSS attacks is the bottom line in protecting user privacy and website reputation.
+Before delving deeper into the security mechanism of AnQi CMS, let's briefly review what XSS attack is.XSS (Cross-Site Scripting, cross-site scripting) attack is a common network security vulnerability.The core principle is that attackers inject malicious scripts (usually JavaScript code) into web pages, and when other users visit pages containing these malicious scripts, the scripts will execute on the users' browsers.This could lead to serious consequences such as session hijacking, personal information theft, tampering with page content, and even redirecting users to malicious websites.For website operators, preventing XSS attacks is the bottom line in protecting user privacy and website reputation.

-Although the Anqi CMS provides default automatic escaping, in actual operation, we may need to control the output of content more finely according to specific scenarios.It is particularly important to flexibly use template filters at this time.
+Although AnQi CMS provides default automatic escaping, in actual operation, we may need to control the output of content more finely according to specific scenarios.It is particularly important to flexibly use template filters at this time.

-In certain specific cases, we indeed need to output content that includes native HTML tags, such as HTML text generated by an article content editor (rich text editor).If this content is also default escaped, then formatted images, links, bold text, and other styles will be displayed as plain text.
+In certain specific cases, we indeed need to output content that includes native HTML tags, such as HTML text generated by an article content editor (rich text editor).If this kind of content is also escaped by default, then well-formatted images, links, bold text, and other styles will be displayed as plain text.

 <div>